Yes. It is your responsibility, however, to make sure that any downspouts and their runoff are directed away from neighboring properties.

 While your local government staff can provide technical guidance, the Village follows the standards and practices of most municipalities and only maintains drainage in public easements or within public roads and rights-of-way.
 Maintenance of drainage systems on private property is the responsibility of the respective property owner.

-Yes.
 To help residents that are impacted by chronic backyard flooding, the Village offers a Backyard Drainage Grant.
 The grant is available for property owners who have flooding that remains for 72 hours or longer which affects at least two contiguous properties.
-This grant has been used by more than 50 individuals or resident groups to help improve drainage for areas impacted by standing water.

 Construction activity in Lombard is governed by various international, national, county and local codes.
 Lombard’s Village Codes are administered by the Community Development Department.
 Violations of Village Codes are handled by the Code Enforcement Division at (630)620-5757.